tukasa0001/TownOfHost/README-EN.md

 <p align="center"><a href="https://github.com/tukasa0001/TownOfHost/releases/"><img src="https://badgen.net/github/release/tukasa0001/TownOfHost"></a></p>

 この README は英語版です。<br>
 !
-My English isn't very good, so if this readme is wrong, please use Google Translator to Japanese readme. !<br>
+We are not good at English, so if you have difficulty　in making out, please translate Japanese README into English. !<br>

 ## Regarding this mod